NonaSuomy/esphome-usb-host-hidx-keyboard-touchpad-mouse-gamepad/USB_I2C_DOCUMENTATION.rst

     :image: usb.svg
     :keywords: USB, I2C, MCP2221A, CP2112, FT260, Bridge, Sensor

-The ``usb_i2c`` component allows you to use USB-to-I2C bridge devices to connect I2C sensors to your ESP32-S3 via USB.
+The ``usb_i2c`` component allows you to use USB-to-I2C bridge devices to connect I2C sensors to your ESP32-P4, ESP32-S3, or ESP32-S2 via USB.
 This is useful when you need to connect I2C devices but don't have available I2C pins, or when you want to isolate sensors from the main board.

 .. code-block:: yaml